 From world-class skiing and snowboarding to the east and the coast, dunes, and beaches to the west, and with plenty of rivers, streams, farms and fields – and an amazing city – in between, there is never a shortage of engaging activities in and around Eugene, OR.
 We work to engage our students in their specific areas of interest.
 Whether it is sailing or stand up paddling on Fern Lake, biking on one of the many beautiful nearby trails, visiting the local skate park, or hiking and rock climbing at nearby Skinner Butte Park, we are confident each student will find a way to be fully engaged.
 It could be the, or UO-Duck-mania in Autzen Stadium, or even a Bitforest (the local game designer meetup) gathering at a local coffee shop – it does not matter what you are interested in, there is always something to do in Eugene, and we hope you will come explore exciting Eugene for yourself!

 Custom-built and completed in 2020, and located in the West University District, Mansfield Hall is located in the center of undergraduate housing in Eugene.

 Just two blocks from the University of Oregon, a few short blocks into downtown, and close to other colleges and public transportation, students are always only a short walk or ride away from all activities and classes.

-As with all Mansfield Hall locations, Eugene’s building will offer a centralized service delivery model, in which student housing, supports, services, staff offices, student lounges and study rooms, etc are all integrated into the same space, fostering engagement and community.
+As with all Mansfield Hall locations, Eugene’s building offers a centralized service delivery model, in which student housing, supports, services, staff offices, student lounges and study rooms, etc. are all integrated into the same space, fostering engagement and community.